openfoodfacts/robotoff/doc/how-to-guides/deployment/test-and-debug.md

 > **_NOTE:_** If you are on Windows we recommend using [Git bash](https://git-scm.com/downloads) to run commands.

 # How to generate data?

+Robotoff is an API that pulls prediction data, annotation data, product data, nutrition data from MongoDB database in Open Food Facts server.

 We recommend  [Factory](https://factoryboy.readthedocs.io/en/stable/) to create some data in your local.

 If you have installed Robotoff via Docker, you can run Python using Poetry and execute Factory like so: